1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Kiplinger's Personal Finance

 Anne Kates Smith brings Wall Street to Main Street, covering investments and personal finance for real people trying to navigate fast-changing markets, preserve financial security or plan for the future.
-She edits the magazine's forward-looking "Ahead" section and writes the "Your Mind and Your Money" column.
+She oversees the magazine's Investing coverage and writes the "Your Mind and Your Money" column.
 Smith began her career as a writer and columnist for USA Today.
 Prior to joining Kiplinger's, she was a senior editor at U.S. News & World Report and a contributing columnist for TheStreet.
 Smith is a graduate of St. John's College in Annapolis, Md.

 See More From: Your Mind, Your Money